 Professional Memberships / Accreditation & Activities

-- Recommended Lawyer, Government Practice and Public Law, Best Lawyers in Australia.
+- Recognised Lawyer, Government Practice and Public Law, The Best Lawyers in Australia.

 - Government ,